Okay, truthfully, we didn’t just rent our home. But it did take a while.

 For obvious reasons, we wanted a lease agreement.
 An agreement lays out the terms of the contract between us (the landlord) and our renter (the tenant).

 An agreement gives both parties something to rely on if there is any question about how things should happen.
 For example, if rent is going to be paid late, the agreement should explain what constitutes “late”, what the late fees are, and more.

 We’ve all heard the anecdotal stories of tenants from hell.
 While the proper vetting upfront can eliminate most of those problems, a solid agreement will ensure that legally you are protected if your good renter turns bad.

-Our lease agreement was also required by our home owners association.
-Not only did they require us to sign one with the tenant, they gave us some verbiage to include in the agreement.
+Our homeowner’s association also required our lease agreement.
+Not only did they need us to sign one with the tenant, but they also gave us some verbiage to include in the agreement.

-- Term – This section defines the dates of the lease agreement.
-In my case, the lease runs from August 15, 2012 to August 31, 2014.
+- Term – This section defines the lease agreement dates.
+In my case, the lease runs from August 15 to August 31.